himbriminn/cmbeam/content/projects/_index.md

 {{< figure src="absorber.jpg" caption="A 3D printed metamaterial absorber prototype.
 Note: we make lots of absorbers that are also black at optical wavelengths, but they are frankly less fun to look at 😊">}}

-We are also working on tuneable resonators prototypes for future axion dark matter haloscopes.
+In another metamaterial-related project, we are working on tuneable resonators prototypes for future axion dark matter haloscopes.
 This is work related to the ALPHA Experiment ([white paper](https://arxiv.org/abs/2210.00017)).

-{{< figure src="resonators.jpg" caption="A top-down view of a resonator prototype.">}}
+{{< figure src="resonators.jpg" caption="A top-down view of a metamaterial resonator prototype.">}}

 If you are a student at the University of Iceland want to discuss the science of the cosmic microwave background, or any other science topic for that matter, please do not hesitate to come find us.